TymeFly/eel/README.md

 For example, `date.offset( date, offsets... )` requires a _date_ be passed, but will accept any number of _offsets_, or no _offsets_ at all.

-Some functions support optional arguments; if the Expression does not explicitly pass a value, then EEL will silently add a default value.
+Some functions support default arguments; if the Expression does not explicitly pass a value, then EEL will silently add a default value.
 This is denoted in the list below by surrounding the optional argument(s) with braces.
 For example, `random( { minValue { , maxValue } } )` can be called as `random()`, `random( minValue )`
 or `random( minValue, maxValue )`.